UK property price growth falls 0.1% in August

 “Ultimately, housing market developments will depend on wider economic performance.
 The UK economy slowed noticeably in the first half of the year, and there has been little to suggest a significant rebound in the months ahead.
 While employment growth has remained robust, household budgets are under pressure.
 This suggests that housing market activity will remain subdued,” he said.

 “Nevertheless, constrained supply is likely to continue to provide support for house prices.
 The stock of homes on estate agents’ books remains close to 30 year lows and the number of new homes coming onto the market remains subdued.
-As a result, we continue to expect prices to rise by around 2% over 2017 as a whole,” he continued.
+As a result, we continue to expect prices to rise by around 2% over 2017 as a whole.

 The report also indicated that stamp duty revenues totalled £12.8 billion in the 12 months to the second quarter of 2017, comfortably beating the £10.6 billion peak recorded in late 2007.